Scouting assignments determine how your scouting team is utilised to provide you information on different players and teams.

 - Age - The age range that a player should currently be in.
 This can allow you to search specifically for young players who can be developed at your club or for older players who can add experience to your team or be used for tutoring.

-- Desirable Attributes - The particular attributes that a player should ideally have good ratings in.
+- Desirable Attributes - The particular attributes that a player should ideally have relatively good ratings in.
 You can set minimum required ratings for particular attributes by clicking the Specify Attribute Values button after selecting desirable attributes.

-- Additional Conditions - These include the position and role that players can play or partially play, among other conditions.
+- Additional Conditions - These include the position and role that a player can play or partially play, among other conditions.
 Specifying a position can help you to find players for a position where you need an extra man as either a first team player, rotational player, backup player or hot prospect in order to build a balanced squad.
 Specifying a role can help you to find players who would suit your tactical requirements in a position.

 - Priority - Whether the assignment is normal or very urgent.
 A very urgent priority instructs the scout to find and report on players more quickly.
 However, he will find less players as a result.